Wolverine971/9takes/src/blog/people/creators/Mr-Beast.md

   />
 </div>

-> **Disclaimer** This analysis of Mr. Beast's Enneagram type is purely speculative, based on publicly available information, and may not reflect Mr. Beast's actual personality type.
+> **Disclaimer** This analysis of Mr. Beast's Enneagram type is speculative, based on publicly available information, and may not reflect Mr. Beast's actual personality type.

 <p class="firstLetter">He's conquered YouTube, melted hearts, and sparked debate with his larger-than-life philanthropy.</p>